-The coming Assyrian invasion against Syria and Israel.
+The coming Assyrian invasion of Syria and Israel.

 “Moreover the LORD said to me, “Take a large scroll and write on it with a man’s pen concerning Maher-Shalal-Hash-Baz.
 And I will take for myself faithful witnesses to record, Uriah the priest and Zechariah the son of Jeberechiah.”
 Then I went to the prophetess, and she conceived and bore a son.
 Then the LORD said to me, “Call his name Maher-Shalal-Hash-Baz; for before the child shall have knowledge to cry ‘My father’ and ‘My mother,’ the riches of Damascus and the spoil of Samaria will be taken away before the king of Assyria.”